calebschoepp/canvasync/README.md

 development:
   EMAIL_USERNAME: "<A Gmail username>"
   EMAIL_PASSWORD: "<A Gmail app password>"
+  CONVERT_API_SECRET: "<Convert API secret>"
 ```

 ### Email Username and Password

 For sending email locally you can use a Gmail account.
 You'll need to [generate an app password](https://devanswers.co/create-application-specific-password-gmail/).

+### Convert API Secret

+[Convert API](https://www.convertapi.com) is used to convert uploaded PowerPoints, PNGs, and JPEGs to their PDF
+equivalent so that canvasync can provide its services to those file types.
+You can get a secret
+[here](https://www.convertapi.com/a).
+It is free to use for the first 1500 seconds of conversion time so it should be
+more than enough for our purposes.

 ## Initialize database